Conserving the Northern Estate

 Parliament Street buildings

-2 and 3 Parliament Street will be retained and refurbished to bring them up to modern standards.
-The 1980s rear of 1 Parliament Street will be re-modelled to provide more accessible office space, while the current Parliament Street elevation will be retained.
+Numbers 2 and 3 Parliament Street will be retained and refurbished to bring them up to modern standards.
+The 1980s rear of 1 Parliament Street will be remodelled to provide more accessible space for a range of Parliamentary uses, while the current Parliament Street elevation will be retained.

-Proposed elevation of Parliament Street buildings, as viewed from Canon Row.
+Indicative image showing the remodelled 1 Parliament Street building as viewed from Canon Row.